 Application Process, Schedule, and Checklist

 Applications must be submitted by the publisher; applications submitted by authors will not be accepted.
-The publisher gathers all materials listed in the Checklist, below, and sends each item as a separate PDF email attachment to Sarah Zabrodski (receipt provided).
-Publishers may instead choose to mail the complete application to: Millard Meiss Publication Fund, College Art Association, 50 Broadway, 21st Floor, New York, NY 10004.
-Email applications are preferred.
+The publisher gathers all materials listed in the checklist below and submits them via the online application portal, powered by the Conference Exchange.
+Publishers may also choose to mail the complete application to: Millard Meiss Publication Fund, CAA–Advancing Art and Design, 50 Broadway, 21st Floor, New York, NY 10004.
+Electronic applications are preferred.

 - A detailed budget (requested in Part A).
 The jury carefully considers financial information when making an award

 - Publisher’s cover letter

 The publisher or editor’s cover letter should describe the importance of the work, detail for what purpose(s) the grant is needed, and articulate how this project meets the criteria of the grant.
 It is also helpful for the letter to place the book in the context of the publisher’s program or plans, since the award supports the press, not the author.
 The cover letter should also include the amount of grant requested.

 - Introduction and one or two sample chapters